rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlt.md

 !!! note "For brevity, when a configuration step is identical for both VLT peers, I will only show CLI examples for one of the peers."

-## 1. Enable STP globally on *each* VLT peer
+## 1. Enable rSTP globally on *each* VLT peer

 !!! info

-    Dell recommends, at least initially, to enable STP globally on each VLT peer.
+    Dell recommends, at least initially, to enable rSTP globally on each VLT peer.
 This is to prevent loops in the event of a misconfiguration.

 === "VLT Peer 1"